Personal Fall Arrest System Accidents

 - On any horizontal lifeline that may become a vertical lifeline, the device used to connect to the horizontal lifeline is capable of locking in both directions on the lifeline.
 29 CFR 1910.140(d)(2)(i)

 - Personal fall arrest systems are rigged in such a manner that the employee cannot free fall more than 6 feet (1.8 m) or contact a lower level.
 A free fall may be more than 6 feet (1.8 m) provided the employer can demonstrate the manufacturer designed the system to allow a free fall of more than 6 feet and tested the system to ensure a maximum arresting force of 1,800 pounds is not exceeded.
 29 CFR 1910.140(d)(2)(ii)

 Violation of the above standards can result in civil liability for negligence.
 Hiring an experienced fall protection attorney can help make understanding this process easier.

-Call a Fall Protection Attorney that Understands Personal Fall Arrest Systems
+Call an Attorney that Understands Personal Fall Arrest Systems

 Simmons and Fletcher, P.C., has been serving work injury victims in the greater Houston area since 1979.
 Our fall protection attorneys understand the complexity and severity of these accidents and are committed to helping victims seek the recovery they deserve.
 If you or a loved one has been injured in a personal fall arrest system accident, or any other workplace accident, call (713) 932-0777 today.